Best DIY Headlight Restoration Kit for Crystal Clear Lights

 - Keep applying water and passing over the headlight until you get the desired amount of clearing.
 Wipe off the light with a clean rag until dry.

 - Using the foam polishing disc provided in the kit, apply a quarter sized dab of the Synthetic Wax Protectant (also provided in the kit) to the pad and smear on the light without the drill on.
+Begin polishing by turning the drill on.
+As you make more passes the light will become completely clear.

 - When you are happy with the result, wipe clean with a clean rag.
+Remove the tape to finish.

 Video